Compared & Ranked

 Pros: Extremely simple, very accurate, no ads, no account required, tiny app size, great Apple Watch support, built by a respected indie developer.
 Cons: iOS and Apple Watch only, no Android version, no motivation features whatsoever, no social elements.

-Accuracy: 96% (pocket).
+Accuracy: Strong iPhone / Apple Watch step baseline.
 Privacy: No GPS, no account, minimal data collection.
 Price: Free; optional tip jar.

 6. Samsung Health — Samsung Ecosystem Hub